About your acupunks

 Sarah (she/her), is originally from Saskatoon, but has been living (mostly) on the west coast for the past 13 years.
 During this time she studied acupuncture and East Asian Medicine at Pacific Rim College in Victoria, BC

 Sarah is passionate about internal medicine concerns, mental emotional health, reproductive health, chronic and acute pain and overall health and wellbeing.
 She is fully trained in acupuncture, cupping, tui na massage, gua sha, moxibustion, channel palpation and Chinese herbal medicine.
-She has trained in many different acupuncture styles, including Traditional Chinese Medicine, Tan Balance Method, Global Balance and 5 Element acupuncture.
+She has trained in many different acupuncture styles, including Traditional Chinese Medicine and 5 Element acupuncture, as well as an interest in Balance System acupuncture.

 Sarah’s journey with acupuncture has helped her through her own personal struggles with gynaecology disorders, digestive health, chronic pain and supporting her mental health.
 She guides her clients through their journey from a place of hope and understanding.